Why Gender Diversity In Tech Matters

 “In the long run, diverse teams will outperform homogeneous teams,” says Bruce Maas, vice provost and information technology and chief information officer at the University of Wisconsin-Madison.
 “Men and women sometimes view problems differently and bring different strengths, so having more equal representation on teams also helps reduce risks and blind spots.”

-“Not caring about this issue means ignoring a majority of high quality workers and missing the diverse insights that they might provide.
-Gender diversity is both a pipeline issue and a productivity (through creativity, effectivity, and efficiency) issue”, says John Kolb, vice president for information services and technology and chief information officer at Rensselaer Polytechnic Institute.
+“Not caring about this issue means ignoring a majority of high-quality workers and missing the diverse insights that they might provide.
+Gender diversity is both a pipeline issue and productivity (through creativity, effectivity, and efficiency) issue”, says John Kolb, vice president for information services and technology and chief information officer at Rensselaer Polytechnic Institute.